Mahagujarat movement: Agitation

 SRC considered forming states on a linguistic basis but recommended that Bombay state should stay as a bilingual state.
-It was further enlarged by adding Saurashtra State and Kutch State, the Marathi-speaking districts of Nagpur Division of Madhya Pradesh, and the Marathawada region of Hyderabad.
+It was further enlarged by adding Saurashtra State and Kutch State, the Marathi-speaking districts of Nagpur Division of Madhya Pradesh, and the Marathwada region of Hyderabad.
 The southernmost districts of Bombay State were included in Mysore State.
 So, it had a Gujarati-speaking population in the north and a Marathi-speaking population in the southern parts.

 Both Gujarati and Marathi people opposed the SRC's recommendation and strongly demanded separate linguistic states.
-The situation became complicated because both of them wanted to include Bombay city (now Mumbai) in their own states due to its economic and cosmopolitan values.
+The situation became complicated because both of them wanted to include Mumbai in their own states due to its economic and cosmopolitan values.
 Jawaharlal Nehru also suggested to form three states; Maharashtra, Gujarat and centrally governed city-state of Bombay to solve conflict.

 The protest broke out in Bombay and other Marathi-speaking districts, later known as the Samyukta Maharashtra Movement, demanding a separate Marathi state.
 Morarji Desai, then the Chief Minister of Bombay State, was against it.
 On 8 August 1956, some college students of Ahmedabad went to the local Congress House near Lal Darwaza to demand a separate state.
 Morarji Desai did not listen to them, and police repression resulted in the death of five to eight students.
 It triggered massive protests across the state.
 Indulal Yagnik came out of his retirement from politics and founded Mahagujarat Janata Parishad to guide the movement.
 Many protesters, including Indulal Yagnik and Dinkar Mehta, Dhanvant Shroff, were arrested and kept at Gaekwad Haveli in Ahmedabad for a few days and later imprisoned in Sabarmati Central Jail for three and half months.
 The protest also spread in other parts of the state, forcing Morarji Desai to go on a week-long fast.
 People did not turn up to support him during the fast and stayed at home following the self-imposed curfew, Janata Curfew.
 Just before the declaration of carving three states as Nehru suggested, 180 members of Parliament suggested returning to bilingual Bombay state together.
 There was conflict over Mumbai and Dang, which was solved through discussions.
 Gandhian activist Ghelubhai Nayak actively lobbied for the accession of Ashini in Gujarat.
 Mumbai went to Maharashtra, and Dang went to Gujarat.
 Mahagujarat seema samiti leader was Purshottamdas Thakurdas.

 Result

-President Rajendra Prasad, Vice-President Sarvapalli Radhakrishnan and Prime Minister Jawaharlal Nehru finally agreed upon the formation of two new lingual states after prolonged agitation.
+President Rajendra Prasad, Vice-President Sarvepalli Radhakrishnan and Prime Minister Jawaharlal Nehru finally agreed upon the formation of two new lingual states after prolonged agitation.
 On 1 May 1960, two new states, Gujarat and Maharashtra, were created.
 Mahagujarat Janata Parishad was dissolved on the success of the movement.
 The first government was formed under Jivraj Mehta, who become the first Chief Minister of Gujarat.